-When I opened it up, thousands of jelly beans were in the package.
-But when I saw what held them, my heart sank to a new low.
+When I opened it, hundreds of jelly beans were rolling around in the package.
+But when I saw what lay among them, my heart sank to a new low.

 The fact the shoes were packed with jelly beans was overkill.
 I knew the shoes and I knew the man they belonged to.
 I also knew that if his shoes were here on my kitchen table, JellyBeans himself had to be dead.
-They were a part of the man, he would never give them to anyone, not even me, and he would never let them out of his own control willingly.
+They were a part of the man, he would never give them to anyone—not even me—and he would never willingly let them out of his control.
 I believe he had always planned to be buried in these shoes.

-This gruesome little prize was obviously a warning to me but I was damned if I knew what it was a warning against.
-I’ve been a clown and a detective for thirty five years so I have a pretty thick skin.
-I’ve scared a lot of little kids in my time and upset a lot of bad guys, so I’ve got a lot of people who don’t like me.
+I’ve been a clown and a detective for thirty-five years, so I have a pretty thick skin.
+I’ve scared a lot of little kids in my time and upset a lot of bad guys.
+I have my share of people who don’t like me.
 But seriously, I’m sitting here looking at the end of both my careers.
 The Big Show, my employer Ringling Brothers, was closing and I had no current cases.
 Without the circus, who needs a clown PI?
-But someone was trying to send me a message and I had no idea what it was.